eriksank/blog/bitcoin-security/bitcoin-hardware-wallet-industrial-debacle.md

 ## 6. The KYC (Know Your Customer) regulations are a time bomb for users' personal security

 The same problem occurs for customers of bitcoin exchange platforms such as Coinbase.
-What if that database gotleaked?
+What if that database got leaked?
 In fact, what if the IRS' Bitcoin capital-gains tax database got leaked?
-Depending on how well their infrastructure happens to be secure or not, we may end up prematurely saying farewell to more than one person.
+Depending on how well their infrastructure happens to be secured, or not really, we may end up prematurely saying farewell to more than one person.

 ## 7. How to avoid a KYC-related $5 wrench attack?